Academic Programs Office

 The Northeast Fisheries Science Center conducts ecosystem-based research and assessments of living marine resources, with a focus on the Northeast Shelf, to promote the recovery and long-term sustainability of these resources, and to generate social and economic opportunities and benefits from their use.

-The Northeast Center employs approximately 225 scientists, administrators, and support personnel working at labs in Maine, Massachusetts, Rhode Island, Connecticut, and New Jersey.
+The our center employs approximately 225 scientists, administrators, and support personnel working at labs in Maine, Massachusetts, Rhode Island, Connecticut, and New Jersey.
 Federal job openings are posted at USAJOBS and are filled through the federal hiring process.

-The Center work force is augmented by contract employees who work for private companies that provide the Center with services that include science, administration, and other support services.
-Contract positions are posted on the Integrated Statistics site.
+The Center workforce is augmented by contract employees who work for private companies.
+These companies provide services that include science, administration, and other support services.
+To learn more about companies providing these services and how to contact them, visit the Protech Fisheries website.

-Graduates of NOAA-supported educational programs, and colleges and universities supported by NOAA Education Programs, may participate in the Northeast's Talent for the 21st Century Program (below).
-This offers Term Employment in the excepted service.
-Department policy requires satisfactory completion of a two-year (2) trial period but may be extended for an additional period of time not to exceed four years.
+Graduates of NOAA-supported educational programs, and colleges and universities supported by NOAA Education Programs may participate in the Northeast's Talent for the 21st Century Program.
+Department policy requires satisfactory completion of a 2-year trial period; that may be extended, but may not exceed 4 years.

 Center labs and our partner organizations offer a number of other programs, events, and activities that provide information about and experiences in fisheries science.